Honeywell xStock (HONX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Honeywell xStock Historical Price

-According to the latest data gathered on Honeywell xStock live price page, the current price of Honeywell xStock is 202.06USD.
+According to the latest data gathered on Honeywell xStock live price page, the current price of Honeywell xStock is 200.1USD.
 The circulating supply of Honeywell xStock(HONX) is

 In the past 24 hours, Honeywell xStock has shown a price movement of